Nobody Wants This

 Created by Erin Foster, this 10-episode series draws heavily from her own experience.
 Like Joanne, she hosted a dating podcast with her sister, fell for a Jewish guy, faced enormous resistance to their pairing, but found a way through it.
 The course of true love never did run smooth, but she stayed with it, eventually converting to Judaism and marrying music industry executive Simon Tikhman.

-(Some stuff that’s not in the show but is still worth knowing: Foster is a former actress, and she and her sister Sara are the daughters of Grammy-winning musician David Foster, created the reality TV parody Barely Famous together, and were creative directors of the dating app Bumble from 2017-20.
+(Some stuff that’s not in the show but is still worth knowing: Foster is a former actor, and she and her sister Sara are the daughters of Grammy-winning musician David Foster, created the reality TV parody Barely Famous together, and were creative directors of the dating app Bumble from 2017-20.
 An average Jane she is not.)

 The attraction between Joanne and Noah is immediate and obvious, but there are all sorts of reasons why they should deny it – and plenty of people urging them to do so.
 For Morgan (Justine Lupe, Succession’s Willa), the romance is turning her sister into a bore, and dulling the spark on their podcast just as a major publisher wants to pick it up.